LaserTron/web-crs/README.md

 Author: Nicholas Touikan

 ##What is it?
 It is a web application designed for conducting in-class quizzes, i.e. a classroom response system.
-Originally it is intended for calculus classes.
+Originally it is intended for calculus classes and is intended to be run from a personal computer.
 This program is distributed under the GNU Lesser General Public License.

 ##Current features:
 * The problem bank is written in LaTex.